leipert/highlights/README.md

 # Readme

-Copy of highlights package which uses atoms native first-mate bindings, to prevent compilation errors from happening.
+Highlights package without first-mate.

+For usage in atom, if you pass a Grammar Registry anyway.

-Usage in markdown-preview-plus.
+Is used in markdown-preview-plus.